TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 - Independent suspension means that one wheel can hit a bump and none of the other wheels are affected by it at all.
 For independent front suspension (IFS) trucks, there are many different components that can affect the ride of the car and the way the car handles.
 The spring rates, the amount of shock absorption and damping, the configuration of the stabilizer bar, the geometry, and the rigidity of the chassis are all components that come into play with this system.

 - Rigid suspension means that the left and right wheels are connected by a rigid axle, so that a bump on one wheel causes a reaction in the other wheel as well.
 Rigid means a bumpier ride.
 So why would anyone want rigid?
 The upside to it is that it is very strong.
 Therefore trucks often use rigid suspension because of the heavy loads they might be carrying.

 - Stock or Shocks and Springs: You have a coil-spring, independent double-wishbone front suspension (IFS) with stabilizer bar in the front.
 For the rear, you have a coil-spring 4 link with lateral rod rear suspension with stabilizer bar in the rear.
 (SR5 models)

 - X-REAS Independent Counterpart Shocks: (Connects the Passenger Rear right to Driver Front Left and Vice Versa).
 X-REAS helps lessen body sway, pitch, and roll.

 - K.D.S.S.
 Great for On and Off Road:

 - K.D.S.S.
 OFF-ROAD: Hydraulic Oil flows in loops from the front and rear cylinder which means the cylinder is not locked.

 - K.D.S.S.
 ON-ROAD: Hydraulic Oil flow against each other from the front and rear cylinder which means the cylinder is locked.
-(Comes on Trail and TRD Pro 4Runners).
+(Comes on early model Trail, and now the TRD Off-Road).